-I wondered around the Google Mountain View campus today and finished up the day at the Women TechMaker event as part of Google I/O. A few people were wearing Google Glass and had the opportunity to ask for feedback about their experience and even try a pair.
+At Google I/O, I participated in the Women TechMaker event.
+A few people were wearing Google Glass and had the opportunity to ask for feedback about their experience and try a pair.
 Here is what I captured.

 There seems to be 2 types of devices floating around: the general public Glass (ordered at I/O 12) and the Googlers Glass, which is still prototype and not allowed to be shared photographed or filmed (even though they look identical to the general public one).